Ferdowsi millennial celebration in Berlin: Speeches

 Dr. Wiegand, the head of the German Archaeological Institute, was the first lecturer.
 He praised the great Persian epics and the ancient Iranian culture and how Ferdowsi summoned all these ancient stories in his masterpiece, Shahnameh.
 Then Ministerialdirektor Prof. Dr. Theodor Vahlen as the Deputy of Reichserziehungsminister Dr. Bernhard Rust, made a speech.
 He said that the German Reich is very happy to have the opportunity to show its friendship towards the Imperial Iranian government through holding these ceremonies in honor of Ferdowsi and to show how well the German Reich respects the Iranian culture.
 He said that, we know the National Socialism is misunderstood by many people, but I want to reaffirm once again that the National Socialist government of Germany has no hostility with the foreign cultures and we deeply respect other cultures as long as they respect our German culture.
 All children of the oriental countries are welcome in Germany to study in our universities and to learn about German culture.
 We want them to feel at home while they are studying in our country.
 He also said that the German and Persian folks have a same root and both are Indo-Germanic people.
 In the end, he praised and hailed Reza Shah Pahlavi for his efforts toward modernization of Iran.

-The next lecturer was Prof. Dr. Hans Heinrich Schaeder who made an emotional speech with the title of "Ferdowsi and the Germans".
-Finally, Abolghasem Khan Nadjm, the Imperial Iranian ambassador to Berlin, made the final speech and said these ceremonies in Berlin which are held to the honor of the greatest Persian poet, Ferdowsi, shows our common roots with the German people and that we are both Aryan people.
-He said that the name of Iran means the Land of Aryans.
-He finished his words with the praise of the works of the Führer, Adolf Hitler, in Germany.